Buriganga River

 Buriganga (বুড়িগঙ্গা; lit.
-'Old Ganges') is a river in Bangladesh which flows past the southwest outskirts of the capital city, Dhaka.
-It ranks among the most polluted rivers in the country.
+'Old Ganges') is a river in Bangladesh which flows past Dhaka.
+It stretches 29 km, passing through south and west of the capital.
+The river was the driving factor for Mughals to choose this city as the capital of Bengal Province.
+The Sadarghat or Dhaka River Port lies on this river, which is the busiest river port in the country.
+It ranks among the most polluted rivers in the world.